-Refreshing and easy to prepare, this Paloma Recipe, like the Margarita, is a tequila-based cocktail made with grapefruit juice, lime juice, and bubbly soda.
-Learn How to Make a Paloma Cocktail and enjoy this fun and fruity Mexican cocktail all summer long.
+This Paloma Recipe, like the Margarita, is a tequila-based cocktail made with grapefruit juice, lime juice, and bubbly soda.
+Refreshing and easy to prepare, learn how to make a Paloma cocktail and enjoy this fun and fruity Mexican cocktail all summer long.

 Travel to Mexico and you’ll quickly learn that the margarita, while immensely popular, may not be the preferred tequila cocktail.